vsvnimish/RMS-EDF-Process-Scheduler/README.md

 ## Key Functions

-setup_process(y)             : Move process y to its next period, updating all fields isdeadlinemissed(y)         : Checks if process y will miss its deadline can_prempt_and_deadline(x,y): Determines if process x can preempt y without missing its deadline preempt(x)                  : Returns index of process that can preempt x, or -1 process_selector()          : Selects the next process based on priority (RMS) or earliest deadline (EDF)
+setup_process(y)          : Move process y to its next period, updating all fields isdeadlinemissed(y)      : Checks if process y will miss its deadline can_prempt_and_deadline(x,y) : Determines if process x can preempt y without missing its deadline preempt(x)               : Returns the index of a process that can preempt x, or -1 process_selector()       : Selects the next process based on priority (RMS) or earliest deadline (EDF)

 ## RMS Algorithm

-* Priority: Shorter period = higher priority
+* Priority: Shorter period has higher priority
 * Timer keeps track of current time
-* Process array sorted by priority
+* Process array is sorted by priority
-* Preemption & deadline checks ensure deadlines are not missed
+* Preemption and deadline checks ensure process deadlines are not missed
-* Process selection chooses highest priority ready process
+* Process selection chooses the highest priority ready process

 ## EDF Algorithm

-* Priority: Earliest deadline = higher priority
+* Priority: Earliest deadline has higher priority
 * Timer keeps track of current time
-* Preemption & deadline checks similar to RMS
+* Preemption and deadline checks similar to RMS
-* Process selection chooses process with earliest deadline
+* Process selection chooses the ready process with earliest deadline

 ## Analysis

-* RMS may miss more deadlines if high-period processes are skipped
+* RMS may have more deadlines missed when high-period processes are skipped
-* EDF may have more waiting time if long processes execute near deadlines
+* EDF may have more waiting time if it executes long processes near their deadlines
-* Performance varies depending on process parameters
+* Graph analysis shows RMS can outperform EDF in certain scenarios and vice versa depending on process parameters

 ## Notes

-* Input parameters can be hardcoded or read from a file
+* Input parameters can be hardcoded in the program or provided via your own input file
-* RMS & EDF logs/statistics will be generated in the same directory
+* RMS and EDF logs/statistics will be generated in the same directory
-* Compile & execute each program separately
+* Make sure to compile and execute each program separately